tanvioka/try/README.md

 ##### Pre-Do-Work-Son!

-> # You will ALWAYS need to be at the directory with Vagrantfile dev@local$ cd /<path to>/salt-config/
+> You will ALWAYS need to be at the directory with Vagrantfile dev@local$ cd /<path to>/salt-config/

-> # This will give you a list of commands to reference dev@local$ vagrant help
+> This will give you a list of commands to reference dev@local$ vagrant help

 Once inside this directory, there are several commands that you can use to bring various parts of your local Bottle environment up or down.

+##### Vagrant Commands

+**Vagrant status**
+This lists all of the available pre-configured machines within the Bottle environment.
+The column on the left are the names of virtual machines which you will reference with various vagrant commands.
+The column on the right indicates the virtual machine's current state.

+> `dev@local$ vagrant status
+Current machine states:
+saltmaster                not created (virtualbox)
+front                     not created (virtualbox)
+lb                        not created (virtualbox)
+nfs                       not created (virtualbox)
+php                       not created (virtualbox)
+phoenix                   not created (virtualbox)
+phoenixutils              not created (virtualbox)
+queue                     not created (virtualbox)
+mmonit                    not created (virtualbox)
+solr                      not created (virtualbox)
+logs                      not created (virtualbox)
+openvpn                   not created (virtualbox)
+This environment represents multiple VMs.
+The VMs are all listed
+above with their current state.
+For more information about a specific VM, run `vagrant status NAME`. `